DCS-Web-Editor/dcs-web-editor-docs/docs/sections/units/units.md

 Displays and allows for easy copying of the unit's coordinates.

+Copy to clipboard by clicking a coordinate.

+**NOTE**: the Elevation is the ground elevation of the waypoint, not the unit.

 ## Unit Manipulation

 ### Place Units

-From any of the Units tabs in the Units window, click and drag a unit from the window onto the map to place.
+From any of the Units tabs in the Units window, `LClick + Drag` a unit from the window onto the map to place.

-Copy and Paste any unit or group of units by selecting them via Shift + LClick + Drag, and then Ctrl + C to copy, Ctrl + V to paste.
-You can also paste units by right-clicking on the map and selecting 'Paste Here' from the coordinate window.
+Copy and Paste any unit or group of units by selecting them via `Shift + LClick + Drag`, and then `Ctrl + C` to copy, `Ctrl + V` to paste.
+You can also paste units using `RClick` on the map and selecting `Paste Here` from the coordinate window.

 ### Select/Deselect Units

 Click on any unit to open it's Unit Panel.

-Select units by Shift + LClick + Dragging the Select Box over the unit(s).
+Select units via `Shift + LClick + Drag` ( Select Box ).

-Deselect units with Esc.
+Deselect units with `Esc`.

 ### Move Units

-Click and drag units to move them.
+`Click + Drag` units to move them.
 Units do not need to be selected to move them with this method.

 Select multiple units with the Select Box and move them using the same method.